t-d-k/LibreCrypt/docs/technical_details__FreeOTFE_CDB_layout_format_1.md

 <hr style="width: 100%; height: 2px;">
 <A NAME="level_4_heading_3">
-#### Creating FreeOTFE Volumes
+#### Creating DoxBox Volumes
 </A>

-To create a DoxBox file, a fairly significant amount of information is required due to freedom that FreeOTFE gives you in creating volume files.
+To create a DoxBox file, a fairly significant amount of information is required due to freedom that DoxBox gives you in creating volume files.

 Broadly speaking, creating a DoxBox consists of three distinct stages: